Galliummind/GalliumMindBot/README.md

-# GalliumMindBot
+# Discord-Bot-Galliummind
-This is my first Discord Bot for my clan TheFriendTreeHouse server.
+ Discord Bot for The FriendTreehouse.
+Used to organize members into families.